kwstannard/makery/README.md

 easily set up relationships between objects without using the database, which is another order of magnitude speed boost if you are testing business logic.
 Run `bundle exec ruby benchmark.rb` and look at `benchmark.rb` for more details.

+### ORM independence

+Makery is completely ORM independent.
+You can use it easily with any complex data object and no special flags needed.

 ## Installation